Periodicals on Gale InfoTrac for Special Libraries

 How do you help your researchers find the information they want, quickly, with intuitive searching that mirrors Internet searching, while making sure they tap into quality sources?

-We can help you connect your researchers to the information they’re looking for, with tools that make discovery fast and easy.
+We can help you connect your researchers to the information they're looking for, with tools that make discovery fast and easy, all available on the InfoTrac platform from Gale.

 Many patrons especially like being able to read the full-text Newsweek, The Economist, USA Today Magazine, and other popular titles.
 And if their library has GVRL eBooks, cross-searching periodicals and eBooks through PowerSearch and InterLink make for a powerful (and fruitful) search experience.